Daily Spurgeon

 November 27

-In Joshua the high priest, we see a picture of every single child of God.
-You have been brought near by the blood of Christ.
-You have been taught to minister in holy things and to enter behind the veil.
-Jesus has made us priests and kings to God, and even here on earth we exercise that priesthood through consecrated living and holy service.
+In Joshua the high priest, we see a picture of every child of God, drawn close by Christ's blood, taught to minister in holy things, and enter into the inner sanctuary.
+Jesus has made us priests and kings to God.
+Here on earth, we live out the priesthood through consecrated living and dedicated service.
+Joshua is described as "standing before the angel of the Lord," meaning standing ready to serve.
+This should be the constant posture of every believer.

 Closing Prayer